Committee: Procurement and Contracting

 The CURT Executive Committee appoints committee and task force chairs and co-chairs annually.
 CURT forms ad hoc committees as needed to address critical issues.

-- Recommend, in cooperation with the CURT members and the Executive Task Force to approve 2-4 implementation projects to focus on in the upcoming year.
+- Recommend, in cooperation with the CURT members and the committee to approve 2-4 implementation projects to focus on in the upcoming year.
 The recommendation will contain a proposed action plan and budget.

-- Work closely with the Task Force to execute the plan to drive adoption in the industry of the implementation projects approved by the Executive Task Force.
+- Work closely with the committee to execute the plan to drive adoption in the industry of the implementation projects approved by the CURT Board.

 - Conduct periodic surveys of the CURT membership and other industry stakeholders to benchmark industry performance, to help set priorities and gauge the effectiveness of the efforts to drive implementation of CURT’s top initiatives.